Has your tree removal contractor provided the necessary documentation?

 Every Residential Lot Must Have at Least 2 Trees

 If you would like to remove some trees from your property, please remember that every lot must have at least two (2) trees.
-If you remove all the trees from your property, even when done legally, you will be required by the City to replant at least two (2) trees that at minimum 4" DBH
+If you remove all the trees from your property, even when done legally, you will be required by the City to replant at least two (2) trees that are a minimum of 4" DBH

-- You must show measurement of tree (picture below)
+You must show diameter of each tree to be removed (picture below)

-- If the tree is within 5 feet of the property line, submit a letter of approval from that property owner or a survey showing the location of the tree.
+If the tree is within 5 feet of the property line, submit a letter of approval from the adjacent property owner or a survey showing the location of the tree.

 Removal of trees without a required permit will result in a citation to both the property owner and the contractor.
 Fines will be determined by the Judge in the mandatory court appearance.